consensusnetworks/consensus-port/README.md

 ## Testing

 We need to add test scripts compatible with Nuxt SSR and Docker (something like `@nuxt/test-utils` for Nuxt 3).
 Then we need to run those test scripts in `.github/workflows/pull-request.yaml` after the step for building the Docker image.
+In the longer term, we will also add better tooling for testing applications on local Kubernetes clusters that more closely resemble the production environment (more so than Kubernetes on Docker or K3s, using something like [Okteto](https://github.com/okteto/okteto))

 ## Releases